5 min read

 Step by Step How to Play Pictionary Game Rules

-Turn the timer over and Picturist sketches clues
+Timer is turned over and Picturist sketches the clues

 Guess correctly and continue playing

-If the team guesses correctly, they keep playing by rolling the die, moving the number of squares shown, and selecting a new Picturist (changes each time a team sketches a new word).
+• Team continues if they guess correctly. they keep playing by rolling the die, and selecting a new Picturist (changes each time a team sketches a new word).

 Play passes to left team if unable to identify the word